MDallah/p48-protocol-web-mpv-linker/README.md

 - 🚀 **Instant Video Launch**: One-click playback of YouTube videos (including Shorts) in `mpv`.
 - 🔗 **Custom Protocol**: Defines a `P48://` URL scheme to launch videos directly in your external player (default: `mpv`).
+- ⚙️ **Quality Selection**: Choose your preferred video quality (e.g., 1080p, 720p, Best) via the extension popup.
+The handler will attempt to play at this quality or the best available lower one.
+This preference is saved and used by inline buttons too.
 - 🖱️ **Inline Buttons**: A small `🔻` button next to each YouTube video or Short for easy access.
 - 💡 **Cross-Platform Support**: Works seamlessly on both Windows and Linux.